 Items generally fall into four categories:

 What to keep.
 These are useful items in good condition.
 And not just useful in a general way, but useful to you.
 If they’re in good shape but don’t work for your life anymore, they belong in the next category.

 What to donate or sell.
 These are the things that might have value for other people.
 If they’re borderline, don’t waste everyone’s time and space.
 The local thrift shop has more than enough cheap glass vases and lids without pots.
 And are you really going to list those old bedroom slippers on eBay?
 If an item has outlived its worth, it belongs in the last category.

 What you’re just not sure about.
 If you’re on the fence about some things you haven’t used in a long time but that might prove useful in the future, and you’ve got room to store them someplace, then put then in a box, label it carefully, and stash it where you can see it in the garage, basement, or wherever.
+Our garage is very messy at the minute so there’s not much room for storage, but since we’ve just ordered a beautiful new garage floor I’ll have a big clear out to create more space.
 If you won’t be able to find things when you finally want them, you may as well get rid of them now!